 Kunden der Raiffeisen Bankengruppe können in Abstimmung mit ihrem Kundenbetreuer Zugang zu unseren Services erhalten.

-We are a diverse team of ~80 analysts based in Austria and 13 countries of Central and Eastern Europe (CEE).
-Our products and expertise do rely on continuous and close collaboration between the research teams in CEE and Vienna.
-Moreover, we are the exclusive Research provider to Austrian Raiffeisen Banking Group in retail research.
+We are a diverse team of around 80 analysts based in Austria and 13 countries of Central and Eastern Europe (CEE).
+Our products and expertise rely on continuous and close collaboration between the research teams in CEE and Vienna.
+Moreover, we are the exclusive provider to the Austrian Raiffeisen Banking Group regarding retail research.

-We consider us as a leading Research boutique focused on CEE, Austria and the euro area.
+We consider ourselves a leading research boutique focused on CEE, Austria and the euro area.
 We offer local market expertise plus contact to well-established experts on the ground in CEE and Austria.
-On a product level we offer a granular coverage of CEE and Austrian market/issuers (Macro, Fixed Income, Equity) with a growing ESG-Focus.
-Our well-established analyst colleagues from Budapest to Bucharest, from Tirana to Moscow will certainly be happy to update you and provide competent expert advice.
+On a product level, we offer a granular coverage of CEE and the Austrian market and its issuers (Macro, Fixed Income, Equity) with a growing ESG-Focus.
+Our well-established analyst colleagues from Budapest to Bucharest to Tirana and Moscow will be happy to assist you and provide competent expert advice.

-Our international clients (institutional clients, corporate clients, public institutions, etc.) can profit from our wide-ranging research footprint in CEE.
-Access to our Research services can be granted to all RBI corporate clients and all other non-MiFID II regulated clients (Link registration).
-Clients subject to MiFID II regulation may approach us via our Capital Market Sales colleagues.
+Our international clients (mostly institutional and corporate clients as well as public institutions) can benefit from our wide-ranging research footprint in CEE.
+Access to our research services can be granted to all RBI corporate clients and all other non-MiFID II regulated clients.
+Clients subject to MiFID II regulation are kindly asked to approach us via their Capital Market Sales contacts at RBI.